tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 </figcaption>
 </figure>

 Fig.2 shows the overall code size of the OS with LibVMI in it.
-LibVMI with MiniOS totaled 83K LoC while LibVMI with Linux kernel had 177K LoC, reducing more then 50% percent of code size.
-Note that the LoC of Linux kernel does not include any driver codes, which reveals the possible minimal size of a Linux kernel.
+LibVMI with MiniOS totaled 83K Lines of Code (LoC) while LibVMI with Linux kernel had 177K LoC, reducing more then 50% percent of code size.
+Note that the LoC of Linux kernel does not include any driver codes, which only reflects the possible minimal size of a Linux kernel.
 If drivers included, it could be 15M+ LoC for Linux system.

 Fig.3 shows the time elapsed of reading one page by walking thought the 4 levels of the page table while introspecting a 64-bit Linux guest VM.
 The time is an average of reading 500 consecutive pages.
 LibVMI in Mini-OS took 3.7 microseconds, while LibVMI in Linux took 5.7 microseconds, saving more than 30% of time.

 # Conclusion
-To briefly conclude the project, we have successfully ported the core functions of LibVMI into the tiny OS on Xen, Mini-OS.
+To briefly conclude the project, we have successfully ported the core functionalities of LibVMI into the tiny OS on Xen, Mini-OS.
 By customizing the XSM policy specifications and Xenstore permissions, a guest VM has been granted with permissions to introspect other guest VM via VMI technique.
 By customizing and cross compiling static libraries into Mini-OS, we have built LibVMI in a tiny OS, enabling a tiny VM to introspect both Linux and Windows guest VM.
 Evaluations show the code size is reduced by more than 50% and performance is improved by more than 30% compared to VMI operations on Dom0 of Xen.

 # Future Directions